Gambit (game show)

 Gambit is an American television game show based on the card game blackjack, created by Heatter-Quigley Productions.
 The show originally ran on CBS from September 4, 1972, to December 10, 1976, and was recorded at CBS Television City in Studios 31, 33, 41, and 43.
 On October 27, 1980, NBC revived the show as Las Vegas Gambit, as a replacement for The David Letterman Show, and kept it on its schedule until November 27, 1981.
 As the title implied, this edition of Gambit was recorded in Las Vegas at the Tropicana Las Vegas.
 Both versions were hosted by Wink Martindale and announced by Kenny Williams.
-Elaine Stewart was the card dealer for the CBS version, while Beverly Malden filled this role for the first half of Las Vegas Gambit, and was later replaced by Lee Menning.
+Elaine Stewart (co-creator Merrill Heatter's wife) was the card dealer/co-hostess for the CBS version, while Beverly Malden filled this role for the first half of Las Vegas Gambit, and was later replaced by Lee Menning.

 Another Merrill Heatter-produced, blackjack-based quiz show, Catch 21, began airing on GSN in 2008.

 Gameplay

 Main game

 The object of the main game was similar to blackjack, with two married couples attempting to build a hand as close to 21 as possible without going over (busting).
 Number cards (2 through 10) were worth their face value, face cards (Kings, Queens, Jacks) counted as 10, and Aces counted as either 1 or 11.

 Martindale asked a series of toss-up questions, usually multiple-choice or true-false.
 The first couple who buzzed-in and correctly answered the question won control of the top card from a deck of oversized playing cards.
 An incorrect answer awarded control of the card to the couple's opponents.

 Once a couple gained control of a card, they had the option of adding it to their own hand or passing it to their opponents.
 The first card of the game was revealed before the question was asked.
 Each subsequent card was presented face-down and was turned up once the couple in control decided who should receive it.
-After a couple received any card (either by choice or by having it passed to them) and could potentially bust with another card, they could elect to freeze, preventing them from receiving any more cards.
+After a couple received any card (either by choice or by having it passed to them) that put them in the lead and could potentially bust with another card, they could elect to freeze, preventing them from receiving any more cards.
 Freezing was not permitted when the two couples were tied.
-If one couple froze, the other continued answering questions and received a card after each one.
+If one couple froze, the other continued answering questions and received a card after each one until they either missed a question, busted, or surpassed the frozen total.

 A couple could win the game in one of four ways: